Furry fandom: Role-playing

 Anthropomorphic animal characters created by furry fans, known as fursonas, are used for role-playing in MUDs, on internet forums, or electronic mailing lists.
 A variety of species are employed as the basis of these personas, although many furry fans (for example over 60% of those surveyed in 2007) choose to identify themselves with carnivorans.
 The longest-running online furry role-playing environment is FurryMUCK, which was established in 1990.
-Another popular online furry social game is called Furcadia, which was created by Dragon's Eye Productions.
+Another popular online furry social game is called Furcadia, a long-running massively multiplayer online role-playing game that was continuously updated from 1996 to 2016.
+Other games that can be used as online chatrooms, such as VRChat, have been used to facilitate furry role-playing.